Nonemptiness and smoothness of twisted Brill-Noether loci: Abstract

 \section{Abstract}

 Let $V$ be a vector bundle over a smooth curve $C$.
 In this paper, we study twisted Brill--Noether loci parametrising stable bundles $E$ of rank $n$ and degree $e$ with the property that $h^0 (C, V \otimes E) \ge k$.
 We prove that, under conditions similar to those of Teixidor i Bigas and of Mercat, the Brill-Noether loci are nonempty, and in many cases have a component which is generically smooth and of the expected dimension.
 Along the way, we prove the irreducibility of certain components of both twisted and ``nontwisted'' Brill--Noether loci.
+We describe the tangent cones to the twisted Brill-Noether loci.
 We end with an example of a general bundle over a general curve having positive-dimensional twisted Brill--Noether loci with negative expected dimension.